mopac/ESP8266-SPA-v4/README.md

 ## Credits

 This code is largely based on the work of cribskip (https://github.com/cribskip/esp8266_spa).
-I have improved the hardware, added a web interface, restructured the code slightly and a few other tweaks but the protocol handling is all his
+I have improved the hardware, added a web interface, restructured the code slightly and a few other tweaks but the protocol handling is all his.

+And the great work here (https://github.com/ccutrer/balboa_worldwide_app/wiki) to reverse engineer the bilboa bus protocol